dspeyer/dspeyer.github.io/magic.md

 2. Enlarge: Increase a one-dimensional aspect of a spell by a factor of 10^X (cost: 3X)
 2. Widen: Increase a three-dimensional aspect of a spell by a linear factor of 2^X (cost: 5X)
 2. Outsized Target: Effect a target that would normally be X times too large or small (cost: X)
-3. Strong Affinity: Treat an object and a former piece of that object as being the same  (cost: 10)
+3. Affinity: Target an animal or a spirit inhabiting that animal because a piece of the animal is in range  (cost: 8)
-4. Moderate Affinity: Target an object based on an image of it being in range (cost: 12)
-5. Weak Affinity: Target an object based on a crude image or thing-that-touched-it being in range (cost: 16)

 Magics of Space can be stacked on top of each other.
-You could, for example, target a point 10m above a person whose photograph you hold by combining Moderate Affinity and Reach.
+You could, for example, target a point 10m above a person whose hair you hold by combining Affinity and Reach.

 ## Magics of Targeting